La Sportiva Katana Lace - Women's Review

 Comfort

 A high-performing shoe doesn't have to come at the cost of sore feet.
-Although the La Sportiva Katana Lace has a slightly downturned shape, they are surprisingly comfortable for all-day wear.
+Although the Katana Lace has a slightly downturned shape, they are surprisingly comfortable for all-day wear.
 The laces make them highly adjustable depending on your specific needs, and they're easy to get on and off while hanging at the belay.
 The extra padded tongue cushions the top of your feet and provides a bit of protection when climbing wider cracks.

 Edging

-As with any climbing shoe, sizing correctly is key to getting the best performance out of the product, and the Katana is no different.
+As with any climbing shoe, sizing correctly is key to getting the best performance out of the product, and the Katana Lace is no different.
 The looser the shoe, the worse it will perform while edging.
 That said, this has the capability to be one of the best edging shoes out there.

 Crack Climbing

 When it comes to difficult crack climbing, the Katana Lace is our new favorite.
-With its more narrow and asymmetrical design, the Katana is well suited for jamming in tight corners.
+With its narrower, asymmetrical design, the Katana is well suited for jamming in tight corners.
 This slightly slimmer profile of the toe allows maximum contact between rock and rubber, which is a key component for sending thin cracks.
 A rounder shoe will be more comfortable while shoved deep in hand cracks, but it will not give you the same performance on your more difficult projects.

 Should You Buy the Women's Katana Lace?